Skip to main content

 • Return your ballot as soon as you can.
 Don’t forget to sign and seal it, as required.

 • If you are voting in person, make an Election Day plan.
-Find your polling place.
+Find your polling place by checking VOTE411 close to your Election Day.
 Decide when you’re voting and how you’re getting there.

-• Ask 10 friends and family to make an Election Day plan as well.
+• Ask 10 friends and family to make a voting plan

 • Remind your friends and family to sign and seal their ballot and return it as soon as possible.